martindale/cointract.me/README.md

 ## Creating Certificates

-You will need to generate a self-signed SSL certificate to run the application, for testing and development purposes.
+You should generate a self-signed SSL certificate to run the application with your config's `server.ssl.enabled` set to `true`, for testing and development purposes.
 You can do this easily by following
 **[this guide](http://www.akadia.com/services/ssh_test_certificate.html)**.